 You're not gullible.
-Would you believe me if I pretended that overcoming your self sabotage doesn't take work.
+You wouldn't believe me if I pretended that overcoming your self sabotage doesn't take work.
 And I don't believe in believing anyway!
-Achieving success invariably means you'll have challenges to surmount.
+Achieving success means you always have challenges to surmount.
 It takes work and experience to become wise, but wisdom has its own rewards.

 It's sort of like starting a diet or getting fit, you're better off not procrastinating.
 So don't believe your mind's misleading promises, or allow its valid but irrelevant objections to sidetrack your efforts, you want the long-term joy only found in truth, freedom, and real success.

-Although going downhill is easier, the mountain-top view is far better.
-The uphill path is more effort, but eventually you will have to make the climb.
-So don't extend your journey by going downhill and making the climb even longer.
+Although going downhill is easier, the view from the top of the mountain is far better.
+The uphill path is more effort, but eventually you'll make the climb - so don't make your journey harder by going downhill first!
 Be willing to pay the price as soon as the opportunity presents itself and start right now.